mgni/unrealengine-project-handler/README.md

 - service menu file for `Dolphin`
 -  This script use `xdg-utils`, `python`, `magick` tools.
 These tools should be preinstalled on the system.
 Extra icons are included in res/icon/extra/

-Download the Unreal Engine and Bridge zip files from \
+Download the Unreal Engine, Fab and Bridge zip files from \
 https://www.unrealengine.com/en-US/linux

-Extract to desire location.
+Extract the zip files to desire location.

 Find the "Engine" folder and put these folder and files along with "Engine" folder.